simonmclean/triptych.nvim/tests/TESTS_README.md

 There's also `run_specs.lua` which does this for all files in the `specs` directory.
 Just do `so%` from `run_specs.lua`.

-Tests can also be run headlessly from outside Neovim, by doing
+Tests can also be run headlessly from outside Neovim, by doing.

 ```
 cd <project-root>
-nvim --headless +"so%" tests/run_specs.lua
+HEADLESS=true nvim --headless +"so%" tests/run_specs.lua
 ```

-# TODO
-- UI spec is not running fully in headless mode